99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - ChangeMessageVisibility: change message timeout

 FIFO queue:
 Deduplication methods: if you send the same message twice within 5 minutes it gets discarded, BY USING "MessageDeduplicationId" PARAMETER.
+(ONLY WORKS WITH FIFO QUEUE)
 - Content-body SHA256, if 2 are found it discards
-- Explicit-body, if 2 messages with explicit body are found it gets discarded
+- Explicit-body, if 2 messages with explicit body are found it gets discarded To avoid duplicate STANDARD SQS messages processing, use DynamoDB and check for ID

 FIFO queue Message grouping:
 We can give the queue messages a MessageGroupID, so it gets in the same queue but gets processed by different consumers,